 Your landscaping has a big impact on a buyer’s first impression of your home.
-To make sure it’s a good one, remove any weeds and plant new shrubs, flowers or trees if necessary.
+To make sure it’s a good one, remove any weeds and plant new shrubs, flowers, or even trees if necessary.

-Update the lighting:
+2. Update the Lighting

 Focus on updating the most visible rooms in the house, like the dining area or living room.
 Be sure to check clearance sections at home improvement stores for great deals.

 Fresh paint makes a house feel new, and even the best can of paint plus primer costs less than forty bucks – so it’s an easy upgrade that’s well worth the effort.
 To appeal to the largest possible buyer audience, be sure to paint in any rooms that currently have bright or unique colors on the walls.
-When you pick out your palate, opt for neutral colors like taupe, beige, gray or white.
+When you pick out your palate, opt for neutral colors like taupe, beige, gray, or white.

 Regardless of what other improvements you tackle, make sure you don’t skip a good, old fashioned deep cleaning.
 You can do it yourself or you can hire a company to come in and scrub.
 Either way, potential buyers will notice and appreciate your efforts.